If you've considered signing up for a metric century bike ride, you've probably been asked—or even asked yourself—a simple question.

 The long answer, though, is a little more complicated.
 Truth be told, some bike events use the term loosely, put together routes close to 62 miles and call it a metric century.

-A search in Active.com's event directory will find metric centuries that are mostly either 62 or 63 miles, though some are as few as 58 miles and some are as many as 65 miles.
+A search in our list of metric century events will find metric centuries that are mostly either 62 or 63 miles, though some are as few as 58 miles and some are as many as 65 miles.

 However precise the distance is, a metric century is no easy trip for many new cyclists.
 It's a good step up from a 50-mile ride, and is a great milestone to add to your list of accomplishments (perhaps on your way to a 100-mile century ride, the ultimate goal for many long-distance riders).